 From south take exit 23 and head west on route 104 to the town of Bristol...
 At the town center take a right onto Lake st. (route 3A)...
 Follow this till you can take a left on to West Shore Rd....
 Follow West Shore with the lake on your right till you see the ice climbs on your left (its a pretty obvious cliff at the top of a short steep hill)...
 Drive by the crag and the parking area is the next spot on the left...
 Ask Permission to park unless you know you can do otherwise...

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Newfound Lake:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Newfound Lake: